Matsuuu/matsu.fi/src/pages/blog/import-maps.md

 Now that import maps are supported throughout all browsers, web development has taken a big step forwards.
-We can start writing web apps like it's 2015 again!
+We can start writing web apps like its 2015 again!
 All that is needed is a couple of mapped imports and we are off!

 ## What are import maps?